trezp/slack-app-demo/README.md

  npm start
 ```

-Please join this Slack team demo to interact with GatherBot:
+Once the server is running, please join this Slack team demo to interact with GatherBot:

 ```
 https://join.slack.com/t/mcc-workspace-group/shared_invite/zt-u69yr4uf-g862nw1xPLhdNe_NJIhU6A
 ```

-Note: Because this is a demo (and because this repo is private), for ease of use I've committed the .env file with all necessarily auth tokens to the repo.
+Note: Because this is a demo (and because this repo is private), for ease of use I've committed the .env file with all necessary auth tokens to the repo.
 For the record, I would never do this in production, or for an app handling potentially sensitive user information :)

 ### Interacting with GatherBot
 You can use the following Slack `slash commands` to interact with GatherBot within Slack: